trending_up Reporting

 (Abbreviated Journal Name)

-• For monthly subledger journals ( “Journal Import Created”) the format includes the fiscal period and the abbreviated journal import category (e.g. FEB-2020 La)
+• For monthly subledger journals ( “Journal Import Created”), the format includes the fiscal period and the abbreviated journal import category (e.g. FEB-2020 La)

-Drilling into the dollar amount provides additional details.
+Selecting the dollar amount provides additional details.

-Description (Journal Line Descriptive Text) Explains more information about the transaction (e.g. GL journal description)
+Description (Journal Line Descriptive Text)Explains additional information about the transaction (e.g. GL journal description).

-GL Period Which fiscal period it was posted to Oracle General Ledger
+GL PeriodIndicates which fiscal period the transaction was posted to Oracle General Ledger.

-Actual Amount The dollar amount of the transaction or aggregate transaction amount
+Actual AmountThe dollar amount of the transaction or aggregate transaction amount.

-Expenditures are rolled up to the expenditure category level from the Grants Accounting (GA) module and update/import system journals daily into GL (designated as Journal Import Created) that are consolidated as a single value per month per object code.
-Other journals are shown as individual transaction lines.
+The system rolls up expenditures to the expenditure category level from the Grants Accounting (GA) module and updates/imports system journals daily into GL (designated as "Journal Import Created"), consolidating them as a single value per month per object code.
+The system shows other journals as individual transaction lines.

 For additional information regarding fund statements refer to the resource documents specific to the Revenue and Fund Management Dashboard listed on System: OBI Financial Reporting - Resources: